williamjsdavis/OnlineMoments.jl/README.md

 `OnlineMoments.jl` is a `Julia` package enabling the esimation of conditional moments and conditional variance from empirical streamed time-series data.
 This package enables the estimation of drift and diffusion functions using both histogram- and kernel-based regression.

-This package accompanies the paper: "Reconstruction of Stochastic Dynamics from Large Datasets" Davis, William (submitted)
+This package accompanies the paper: "Reconstruction of Stochastic Dynamics from Large Datasets" Davis, William (accepted)

 ## Background